How Auto Liability Limits Can Leave You Hanging

 Limits May Not Cover Everything

-For example, say you drive a brand new luxury car that is declared a total loss after you are hit by a driver who carries minimum liability insurance.
+For example, say you drive a brand-new luxury car that is declared a total loss after you are hit by a driver who carries minimum liability insurance.
 Odds are since your car was brand new, it would be worth far more than the $25,000 the offending party’s insurance is willing to cover.
-Say your car was worth $45,000.
-Well when the other person’s insurance company sends you a check for only $25,000 of that, what are you supposed to do about the extra $20,000 that you’re suddenly out on?
+Let’s say your car was worth $45,000.
+Well when the other person’s insurance company sends you a check for only $25,000 of that, what are you supposed to do about the extra $20,000 that you’re suddenly losing out on?

 To further the same example, say you and your passenger were both severely injured and needed serious medical treatment, accruing medical bills for over $50,000 each.
 Since multiple people were hurt in the accident, the other person’s insurance limit is the higher $50,000 limit, but that’s barely enough to cover the medical expenses for one of you, let alone both.

-It is also wise to carry Uninsured or Underinsured driver coverage on your own personal policy.
+It is also wise to carry Uninsured and/or Underinsured motorist coverage (UM/UIM) on your own personal policy.
 This additional coverage addresses any gaps in a negligent party’s policy limits should they hurt you on the road.
-Adding this coverage usually doesn’t cost much more per month and is designed to make sure you are not left with large expenses as a result of an uninsured or underinsured driver.
+Adding this coverage usually doesn’t cost much more per month and is designed to make sure you are not left with large expenses as a result of getting into a crash involving an uninsured or underinsured driver.

 If you have been severely injured in a car accident, the skilled Tulsa personal injury attorneys at Richardson Richardson Boudreaux, PLLC may be able to help you.
 Our lawyers have accumulated numerous accolades throughout their decades of combined legal experience, including being named to Super Lawyers®, The Multi-Million Dollar Advocates Forum, The National Top 100 Trial Lawyers, and the U.S. News and World Report’s Best Law Firms list, among others.
 We work on a contingency basis, meaning we don’t get paid unless we successfully recover compensation in your case.